- About Us & Fees

 Ketchikan is situated on Revillagigedo Island, part of the Alexander Archipelago in south-eastern Alaska, just at the southern US border with Canada.
 Originally a fishing settlement and a supply centre for miners during the gold rush of the 1890s.
 Full day in Ketchikan.
 B/L/D

 Arrive at Vancouver early morning.
 Sadly our cruise comes to an end.
-We say farewell to “Nieuw Amsterdam” after breakfast and transfer by coach to Vancouver Airport for the 1510 direct flight home to Dublin on Air Canada Rouge.
-This is the low-cost arm of Air Canada and there is no entertainment on board and drinks have to be purchased.
-Complimentary meals are served.
-We would not usually use a low-cost carrier for such a Bucket List trip but the advantages of the direct flight makes the return journey home much shorter and we think it is worth it.
+We say farewell to “Konigsdam” after breakfast and transfer by coach to Vancouver Airport for the flights home to Dublin on Air Canada (via Totonto).
+Complimentary meals are served on board the international flight.
 B/D

 Arrive Dublin Airport at 0820.
 B

 The Rocky Mountaineer Train

 Travelling onboard the Rocky Mountaineer is an unforgettable experience, considered by many to be, a trip of a lifetime.
 The two-day rail journey recaptures the romance of rail travel as it follows the historic train route constructed over 100 years ago through Canada’s West and the Canadian Rockies, uniting the country.
 The entire train ride takes place during daylight hours to ensure you enjoy every minute of the breathtaking scenery of glacier-fed lakes, majestic mountain ranges and ferocious rivers.
 The Rocky Mountaineer train travels in both eastbound and westbound directions between the beautiful coastal city of Vancouver in British Columbia, the resort town of Whistler, BC. and Jasper, Banff and Calgary, Alberta.